 - Building and maintaining community, provider, academic partnerships

-RRT fellows will receive didactic instruction, mentoring, “hands-on” immersion in child-focused studies, individualized consultation, goal setting, monitoring and ongoing support resources across time.
+RRT fellows will receive 10 weeks of didactic instruction, mentoring, “hands-on” experience (conducted remotely in 2021) in child-focused studies, individualized consultation, goal setting, monitoring and ongoing support resources across time.